 Permits Required for Wells

-Wells which withdraw less than 10,000 gallons per day or 1 million gallons per year do not need to get a water-use permit.
+Wells withdrawing less than 10,000 gallons per day or 1 million gallons per year do not need a water-use permit.
 However, you still must report the well to the DNR.
-When buying or selling a property, the well must be disclosed and transferred to the new owner.
+The well must be disclosed and transferred to the new owner when buying or selling a property.

 Can I Dig My Own Well in Minnesota?